MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-nurture-components.md

 ## Share apps with your organization

 The Nurture Components solution contains four apps.
-Once you are ready to adopt the CoE, share these apps as indicated below.
+As soon as you're ready to adopt the CoE, share these apps as indicated below.

 - App Catalog – to be shared with your entire organization